Chesney Brown: Storylines

-On Chesney's fourteenth birthday, he received a postcard from Cilla and Les.
+On Chesney's fourteenth birthday, he receives a postcard from Cilla and Les.
 They invite Chesney and Kirk to join them in Sun City, North West.
 Kirk and Chesney agree to go, but Fiz is dismayed.
-When they arrived at the airport, they found out that 'Les' was not their Les, but a South African fraudster named Lesedi.
-Cilla revealed that she had placed their names in a competition to win the "South African sunshine family" award and had got to the final, with a chance to win half a million South African dollars.
+When they arrive at the airport, they find out that 'Les' is not their Les, but a South African fraudster named Lesedi.
+Cilla reveals that she had placed their names in a competition to win the "South African sunshine family" award and had got to the final, with a chance to win half a million South African dollars.
 Cilla pleads with Fiz to join them.
-Fiz confronts Cilla about her scheme, but Chesney believes that Cilla will 'return' to Weatherfield if they win, so Fiz agrees to help.
-The family get stuck in a bush surrounded by lions but are saved by Kirk.
-At the awards ceremony, Chesney reveals that he is not really disabled and the Battersbys are disqualified.
+Fiz confronts Cilla about her scheme, but Chesney believes Cilla will 'return' to Weatherfield if they win, so Fiz agrees to help.
+The family gets stuck in a bush and are surrounded by lions, but are saved by Kirk.
+At the awards ceremony, Chesney reveals that he is not really disabled, and the Battersbys are disqualified.
 Later, Chesney is horrified to find out that Fiz has been consulting John Stape about his education, and regularly visiting him in prison.
 This leads to a falling out between the pair, as Chesney is angry that his sister cares more about John than she does him.
 Chesney later finds out that Fiz and John are engaged and, in a fit of rage, he steals Fiz's engagement ring and crashes Rosie Webster's new car, nearly running over Anna Windass (Debbie Rush) in the process.
 Chesney relents and attends John and Fiz's wedding.